accesso-app/frontend/src/lib/contract/readme.md

 $counter.on(buttonClicked, (counter) => counter + 1);
 ```

-Create a page component in a `page.tsx`:
+Create a page component in a `page.ts`:

 ```tsx
 import React from 'react';